From technology that puts employees front-and-center to better vacation policies, employee engagement trends are constantly buzzed-about.

 1. Connect your agents to a larger purpose.

 Successful, empowered teams have common goals and a single, uniting vision.
-In fact, 57 percent of younger Americans feel that meaningful work is their primary concern when it comes to on-the-job priorities.
+In fact, 57% of younger Americans feel that meaningful work is their primary concern when it comes to on-the-job priorities.
 When you rally around a common purpose, you give every person on your team a reason to show up for work.
 That driving force ups engagement and empowerment.

 2. Focus on health and well-being.